junxit/us-congress-bills-115/bill.md

 ## § 2.
 Reauthorization of Hydrographic Services Improvement Act of 1998

 - **(a)** *Reauthorizations* Section 306 of the Hydrographic Services Improvement Act of 1998 (33 U.S.C.
 892d) is amended—
-  - **(1)** by inserting before the text the following: “(a) In general.—”;
+  - **(1)** by inserting before “There are authorized” the following: “(a) In general.—”;
-  - **(2)** in subsection (a) (as designated by the amendment made by paragraph (1))—
+  - **(2)** in subsection (a) (as designated by paragraph (1))—
-    - **(A)** in paragraph (1), by striking “surveys—” and all that follows through the end of the paragraph and inserting “surveys, $70,814,000 for each of fiscal years 2018 through 2022.”;
+    - **(A)** in paragraph (1), by striking “surveys—” and all that follows through the end of the paragraph and inserting “surveys, $70,814,000 for each of fiscal years 2019 through 2023.”;
-    - **(B)** in paragraph (2), by striking “vessels—” and all that follows through the end of the paragraph and inserting “vessels, $25,000,000 for each of fiscal years 2018 through 2022.”;
+    - **(B)** in paragraph (2), by striking “vessels—” and all that follows through the end of the paragraph and inserting “vessels, $25,000,000 for each of fiscal years 2019 through 2023.”;
-    - **(C)** in paragraph (3), by striking “Administration—” and all that follows through the end of the paragraph and inserting “Administration, $29,932,000 for each of fiscal years 2018 through 2022.”;
+    - **(C)** in paragraph (3), by striking “Administration—” and all that follows through the end of the paragraph and inserting “Administration, $29,932,000 for each of fiscal years 2019 through 2023.”;
-    - **(D)** in paragraph (4), by striking “title—” and all that follows through the end of the paragraph and inserting “title, $26,800,000 for each of fiscal years 2018 through 2022.”; and
+    - **(D)** in paragraph (4), by striking “title—” and all that follows through the end of the paragraph and inserting “title, $26,800,000 for each of fiscal years 2019 through 2023.”; and
-    - **(E)** in paragraph (5), by striking “title—” and all that follows through the end of the paragraph and inserting “title, $30,564,000 for each of fiscal years 2018 through 2022.”; and
+    - **(E)** in paragraph (5), by striking “title—” and all that follows through the end of the paragraph and inserting “title, $30,564,000 for each of fiscal years 2019 through 2023.”; and
   - **(3)** by adding at the end the following new subsection:
     > - **(b)** *Arctic programs* Of the amount authorized by this section for each fiscal year—
-    >   - **(1)** $5,000,000 is authorized for use to acquire hydrographic data, provide hydrographic services, conduct coastal change analyses necessary to ensure safe navigation, and improve the management of coastal change in the Arctic; and
+    >   - **(1)** $10,000,000 is authorized for use to acquire hydrographic data, provide hydrographic services, conduct coastal change analyses necessary to ensure safe navigation, and improve the management of coastal change in the Arctic; and
     >   - **(2)** $2,000,000 is authorized for use to acquire hydrographic data and provide hydrographic services in the Arctic necessary to delineate the United States extended Continental Shelf.

 - **(b)** *Limitation on administrative expenses for surveys* Section 306 of such Act (33 U.S.C.
 892d) is further amended by adding at the end the following: